CristinaMoraru/DoViP/docs_make/src/installation_DoViP_env.md

 julia -e 'using Pkg; Pkg.activate("DoViP_App.jl"); Pkg.instantiate()'

 ```
 Instantiation is necessary to bring on your machine the packages on which DoViP depends.

-After instantiation, it will attempt to start DoViP already, and therefore you will see an error message:  "".
-Ignore it.
+!!! note
+    After successfull instantation Julia will atempt to start DoViP directly.
+Obviously, because the arguments are missing, it will give an error message:  " Aborting Program because the mandatory parameter 'projtype' is missing.
+Please make sure you input it correctly and try again.

+    WARNING: --output requested, but no modules defined during run
+    lld: error: cannot open /home/cmoraru/miniconda3/envs/conda_DoViPv0.8/share/julia/compiled/v1.10/DoViP_App/jl_J195Bq: No such file or directory
+    ◓ DoViP_App
+    62 dependencies successfully precompiled in 56 seconds
+    1 dependency had output during precompilation:
+    ┌ DoViP_App
+    │  [Output was shown above]
+    └  ""

+    Ignore the message, it actually means that DoViP was successfully installed.

 ### 5.Test installation